JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 Diseases Protected against Comments and example trade names of adult preparations

-Anthrax Rarely given available only through Public Health England.
-Non-Live
+Anthrax Rarely given available only through Public Health England Non-Live

 Cholera Oral vaccine.
 Dukoral® Non-Live

-COVID-19 (SARS-CoV-2) All COVID-19 vaccines licenced in the UK are Non-Live.
-These include
+COVID-19 (SARS-CoV-2) All COVID-19 vaccines licenced in the UK are Non-Live Non-Live

 Non-Live